Zymbit-Docs/docs/content/bootware-one-zero/getting-started/_index.md

 Done!
 After installing the zboot tools.
 A reboot is required.
 Reboot now?
 (Y/n)
 ```
 Reboot to complete the installation process.
-The process will actually complete two reboots.
+The process takes two reboots.
 Once completed, all necessary files required for loading new images via zboot will be installed.
-The install process will change the boot sequence to use u-boot and Zymbit's zboot, but will not alter your filesystem.
+The install process will change the boot sequence to use u-boot and Zymbit's zboot, but does not alter your filesystem.

 ### 2. Run zb-imager to create Bootware-ready Zymbit Image backup (zi image)

 Bootware requires images in a secure, signed format for loading with zboot.
-An image conversion tool, `zb-imager`, creates the zi image.
-Input images can be either complete binary images of your entire eMMC or tarballs of your /boot and /rootfs partitions.
-Images can also be partial file additions and deletions called Overlay images.
+An image conversion tool, [`zb-imager`](../utilities/zbimager), creates the zi image. `zb-imager` can take a snapshot of your running system or input can be tarballs of your /boot and /rootfs partitions.
+Images can also be partial file additions and deletions called [Overlay images](../features/overlays).

 > If you are Developing on a CM4 directly and need to transition to the SCM, See [Developing on the CM4](../features/development) for instructions on how to create an image from your CM4 to load onto the SCM.

 #### Create a zi image backup from your current running root file system

-Use `zb-imager` to create a zi image backup of your current running system.
+Use `zb-imager` to create a Zymbit Image (zi) backup of your current running system.
 Once created, the zi image can be propagated to other disk partitions securely.
-A Private/Public key pair will be used for signing the zi image at time of creation, and verifying at time of loading onto a new partition.
+A Private/Public key pair will be used for signing the zi image at time of creation and verifying at time of loading onto a new partition.
 Key pairs can either be created in software or using the Zymbit HSM hardware.
 For this Quickstart, we will use software keys.
-See KEYS for detailed information.
+Details on signing and verifying can be found [here](../features/signing).

 ```
 sudo zb-imager